 Newegg.com in the US have a vast range or ready made games PCs – again built to any budget.

 We mentioned the ASUS ROG Strix GA15 PC earlier, which can be purchased on Amazon.com for $1130.00.

-Finally, the Alienware R11 with a brand new RTX 3080 GPU installed, is the 2020 pre-built gaming PC to buy.
+The Alienware R11 with a brand new RTX 3080 GPU installed, is one of the higher budget 2020 pre-built gaming PCs to buy.
 Priced at just less than $2000, it’s a great deal, but there are big questions over availability at the moment and whether you’ll get one shipped ready for Christmas.

 If you want a PC delivered that’s actually in stock, here are the PCs we recommend:

 This Chronos desktop gaming PC from Skytech features an AMD Ryzen 9 3900 3.1GHz CPU, a NVIDIA RTX 3080 10GB, 16GB of DDR4 memory, a super fast Seagate Firecuda 520 1TB PCIe Gen4 NVMe on an X570 Motherboard.

 It’s a really nicely presented prebuilt gaming PC and, unlike the likes of Alienware and Dell would be very easy to upgrade in a few years with new components owing to the ATX case it’s supplied in.
 At $2,399.99, this is probably one of the best PCs for sim racing you can buy at the moment.

 MSI Aegis RS Desktop Gaming PC RTX 3080